 Here, you may be lucky but it depends on the situation.

 Step 1: Check if the booking is refundable.
-If you booked flights and a hotel yourself and not on a package, flights typically won't be unless you booked a fully flexible ticket, hotel bookings can be but terms vary.
+If you booked flights and a hotel yourself and not on a package, flights typically won't be, unless you booked a fully flexible ticket.
+Hotel bookings can be but terms vary.

 If you booked a package holiday, it's unlikely to be refundable – at the very least you'll lose any deposit you've already paid.
 And the closer you get to travel, or if the contract states you still have to pay the full amount, the more you could lose.

-It can be different with bereavements or serious illnesses as some companies' rules may allow you to cancel a non-flexible ticket, say, if a close family member dies, or may bend the rules if you ask.
+It can be different with bereavements or serious illnesses as some companies' rules may allow you to cancel a non-flexible ticket if, for example, a close family member dies.
+Or the firm may at least bend the rules if you ask.
 Virgin Holidays, for instance, allows you to change names on the booking if one person can't make it due to illness or bereavement.

 Step 2: Check your insurance policy – this is why we say to get insurance ASAP.
-Insurance often covers you if you get ill or you're made redundant, but check as policies vary.
+Insurance often covers you if you get ill or you're made redundant, but check, as policies vary.
 It'll also often cover you if you're called for jury service that you can't get out of.

 If you're made redundant, you'll need a letter from your employer outlining the redundancy.
 The insurer may also call to confirm it too.